Like yourself, I have a full plate.

-Contactually is a web-based contact management tool.
+ActiveCampaign is a very slick web-based contact management tool.
 It keeps me connected.
 It tracks my phone calls, texts, and emails, but more importantly it can help me build automations.

-- I can mass send (it sends as individual) to a bucket group.
-Say I found an article that relates a lot with investment and the market, I can e-mail everyone in my investors bucket and they will get a fully personalized e-mail from me, that is also tracked in my sent folder.
+- I can mass send (it sends as individual) to people who I’ve tagged.
+Say I found an article that relates a lot with investment and the market, I can e-mail everyone that I have tagged: investors and they will get a fully personalized e-mail from me, that is also tracked.